syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Multiple-Selection.md

 control: SfTextBoxExt
 documentation: ug
 ---

 # Multiple Selection

-Select multiple items from a suggestion list.
-There are two ways to perform multi selection in autocomplete.
+You can select multiple items from a suggestion list.
+Multiple selection can be performed in the following two ways in AutoComplete:

-* Token Representation
+* Token representation
 * Delimiter

-## Token Representation
+## Token representation

-Selected items will be displayed with a customizable token representation and the users can remove each tokenized item with the close button.
+The selected items will be displayed with a customizable token representation, and the users can remove each tokenized item using the Close button.

 {% tabs %}